MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex11_Content_Management.md

 ---
 lab:
-    title: 'Exercise 11 - Use Repositories in Microsoft Sentinel'
+  title: Exercise 11 - Use Repositories in Microsoft Sentinel
-    module: 'Learning Path 9 - Create detections and perform investigations using Microsoft Sentinel'
+  module: Learning Path 9 - Create detections and perform investigations using Microsoft
+    Sentinel
+  description: You are a Security Operations Analyst working at a company that implemented
+    Microsoft Sentinel.
+You already created Scheduled and Microsoft Security Analytics rules.
+You need to centralize analytical rules in an Azure DevOps repository.
+Then connect Sentinel to the Azure DevOps repository and import the content.
+  duration: 30 minutes
+  level: 100
+  islab: true
+  primarytopics:
+  - Azure
+  - Azure DevOps
+  - Microsoft Sentinel
 ---

 # Learning Path 9 - Lab 1 - Exercise 11 - Use Repositories in Microsoft Sentinel